vaishavs/Functional-Programming-CPP/03_Std_HOFs/01_intro.md

 The execution context, i.e., the data needs to be supplied, on which the algorithm would operate.
 This step involves supplying a container or iterator range.

 [![Copilot-20260214-144124.png](https://i.postimg.cc/xTP95pGX/Copilot-20260214-144124.png)](https://postimg.cc/VddyLRVw)

+With the introduction of Ranges, the workflow has evolved into a "Pipeable" style:
+* Workflow: Data | View_Adapter | Action
+* Example: ```users | std::views::filter(is_active) | std::views::transform(get_name)```

+This allows for lazy evaluation, where the workflow is defined immediately but logic is only executed when you actually iterate over the final result.